Davidsonville Historic State Park: Park history

 After the creation of Arkansas Post National Memorial in 1929, the Arkansas State Legislature passed Act 418 on March 28, 1957, though funding to develop the area into a state park was not approved until 1979.
 The park offers interpretive programs, camping, hiking, fishing, and canoeing.
 Park facilities were originally built on the old townsite.
 The site was listed on the U.S. National Register of Historic Places in 1974 as "Old Davidsonville State Historic Monument", also known as Lawrence-Davidsonville.
 During the 1980s the townsite was cleared in order to facilitate archeological studies.
 The park facilities are now located on nearby ridges.
 The first careful archeological study was conducted in 1972, and several others followed.

 Recreation

 Although one of Arkansas's historic state parks, there are opportunities for recreation at Davidsonville Historic State Park also.
 Fishing is available on the Black River, Eleven Point River, Spring River, and a small fishing pond within the park.
 An interpretive guide is available for tours of the original platted site year round.
-Picnic tables, screened pavilions, playgrounds, and a visitor center with gift shop.
-Campers can utilize the 30 campsites (twelve class AAA, eight class A, ten tent).
+Amenities include trails, picnic tables, a visitor center and 25 campsites.